kancho-kanchev/Telerik/CMS Systems/README.md

 5. Pick a template from http://www.css3templates.co.uk/ and convert it to a simple WordPresstemplate.
 The theme should be:

-•Activated properly
+ï¿½Activated properly

-•Working landing page with static content
+ï¿½Working landing page with static content

-•Working blog index with latest blogs
+ï¿½Working blog index with latest blogs